apache/incubator-retired-gearpump-site/docs/0.3/configuration_guide.md

 config item | default value | description
 ---------------|--------|---------------
-gearpump.task-dispatcher | "akka.actor.pined-dispatcher" | default dispatcher for task actor
-gearpump.metrics.enabled | false | flag to enable the metrics system gearpump.metrics.sample-rate | 10 | We will take one metric out of ${sample.rate}
+gearpump.hostname | "127.0.0.1" | hostname of current machine.
+If you are using local mode, then set this to 127.0.0.1, if you are using cluster mode, make sure this hostname can be accessed by other machines. gearpump.cluster.masters | ["127.0.0.1:3000"] | Config to set the master nodes of the cluster.
+If there are multiple master in the list, then the master nodes runs in HA mode.  ### For example, you may start three master, on node1: bin/master -ip node1 -port 3000, on node2: bin/master -ip node2 -port 3000, on node3: bin/master -ip node3 -port 3000, then you need to set the cluster.masters = ["node1:3000","node2:3000","node3:3000"] gearpump.task-dispatcher | "akka.actor.pined-dispatcher" | default dispatcher for task actor gearpump.metrics.enabled | false | flag to enable the metrics system gearpump.metrics.sample-rate | 10 | We will take one metric out of ${sample.rate}